OvanessTea/ovanesstea/README.md

 ###

 <p align="left">My name is Edurad and I am a frontend developer from Slovenia.
-I create SPA applications with React+TS.
+I create SPA applications with React | Next.JS | TS.
 I’m studying to become a FullStack developer</p>

 ###